 Inside a new or existing access template:

-NOTE: The creation of a more restrictive Access Template is possible by limiting to only the desired class.
+Note: The creation of a more restrictive Access Template is possible by limiting to only the desired class.
 Examine the class of the parent of the leaf object and create the Access Template accordingly.
+In some cases inheritance may not propagate to child objects where the permissions are applied.